About Me

 Mario Kart.
 200cc, frantic/custom items, hard CPU, 8 or 12 races, and we're racin' baby!
 Also the music throughout the series is so good.

 Indie music(?).
-My current favourites have to be The Charm Park, Mustard Service, and Last Dinosaurs.
+My current favourites have to be The Charm Park, Mustard Service, Last Dinosaurs, and The Symposium.

 Spider-Man.
 One of the greatest comic book characters I guess.
 Not a super fan, I just generally love the character.
 I've seen the movies and watched my brother play the beginning and end of Marvel's Spider-Man.
 Insomniac's iteration of Peter Parker/Spider-Man is probably the best.
 The Advanced Suit is soooooo good, and I love Yuri Lowenthal's Peter.

-Non-political podcasts.
-Podcast About List and Chuckle Sandwich.
+Podcasts (non-political).
+Podcast About List.
 Just guys having a convo and doing bits.
 Would you wake a pervert from a nightmare?
 Stroke a handsome strangler?
 Let a nasty adjunct professor get nasty with it crazy style one time?
+I don't know, maybe I just like funny guys!

 TWICE.
 K-pop (and Korean music in general) is actually pretty good, I think you guys are just racist.